BrighterCommand/Docs/source/CORRECT_EventSourcing.rst

 **IAmACommandStore**, so you also need to configure your application to provide an implementation at runtime when you provide instances of the Handler from your Handler Factory implementation.
-The example code relies on the TinyIoC Inversion of Control container to hookup the Handler and Command Store.
+The example code relies on the TinyIoC Inversion of Control container to hookup the     // should we use TinyIoC for the example??
+Handler and Command Store.

 .. highlight:: csharp